vbotka/ansible-freebsd-nagios/README.md

 ## <a name="Workflow"></a>Workflow

-1) Change the shell to /bin/sh if necessary
+1) Change the shell to /bin/sh on the remote host(s) if necessary

 ```bash
 shell> ansible host -e 'ansible_shell_type=csh ansible_shell_executable=/bin/csh' -a 'sudo pw usermod admin -s /bin/sh'